zkuzmic/freeyogacolumbus/src/pages/blog/2023-01-07-yoga-classes-continue-through-april-30-2023.md

   Saturdays, 8am, Pickerington Nazarene Church, 11775 Pickerington Road, Pickerington, OH 43147

   Monday evenings, 6pm, Epiphany Lutheran Church, 268 Hill Road North, Pickerington, OH 43147

+  We have discontinued our 20/20/20 classes on Wednesdays for now...
+Please reach out to Darlene if you have a day and time that would work best for you and we may re-implement the classes.
 featuredpost: true
 featuredimage: /img/img_1498.jpg
 tags: